 On the 14th day of June, A.D.
 1877, Prof. W.D.
 Alexander, set before the Boundary Commissioner of Maui, an application to Certify the boundaries of several lands which have all been surveyed on the Island of Lanai.
 They being, "Palawai" of W.M.
 Gibson Esq.
-"Kaohai" of Her Highness R. Keelikolani; "Kalulu" and "Kamoku," Crown Lands: "Kamao."
-"Kealia."
-"Pawili." & "Kaunolu," Government Lands.
+"Kaohai" of Her Highness R. Keelikolani; "Kalulu" and "Kamoku," Crown Lands; "Kamao," "Kealia," "Pawili," & "Kaunolu," Government Lands.

 On the 17th day of September, A.D.
 1877, the Commission convened to hear the above applications.
 M.D.
 Monsarrat (Assistant Government Surveyor) was present on behalf of the applicant.
 Also as the one who Surveyed all of the lands.
-Ino.
-O Dominis was authorized to bring the matimua o ke Komisina ma na mea e pili ana i ter forward to the Commission by those na Aina Lei Alii ma Lanai.
+Jno, O Dominis was authorized to bring the matimua o ke Komisina ma na mea e pili ana i na Aina Lei Alii ma Lanai.